entando/entando-pipelines/doc/macros.md

  $1: action to apply

  Actions:
  - FULL-BUILD        executes a full and clean npm build+test
- - PUBLISH         publishes the maven artifact to the proper artifact repository in the process, sets on it the proper version name and rebuilds the artifact
+ - PUBLISH           publishes the maven artifact for development in the process, sets on it the proper version name and rebuilds the artifact
+ - GA-PUBLICATION    publishes the maven artifact for general availability doesn't alter the sources like PUBLISH
  - SCAN-MVN-SONAR    Executes a full sonar scan, including the coverage report
+ - SCAN-MVN-OWASP    Executes a full owasp scan
 ```

 </details>

+---

 ### `ppl--docker()`